plfa/plfa.github.io/_posts/2019-07-12-changes-to-plfa.md

 ---
 layout : post
-title  : "Changes to PLFA – Migration to Agda 2.6"
+title  : "Migration to Agda 2.6"
 ---

 Today, we made several major changes to the PLFA infrastructure!